-Commencing in the second quarter of 2013, the Company began capitalizing the landlord's costs of constructing Buildings D and E, which totaled \$25.0 million at December 31, 2013, and recognized a corresponding facility lease obligation.
+Commencing in the second quarter of 2013, the Company began capitalizing the landlord's costs of constructing Buildings D and E, and recognized a corresponding facility lease obligation.
+As of December 31, 2014 and 2013, the Buildings D and E facility lease obligation balance was \$152.8 million and \$25.0 million, respectively.
 Rent expense in connection with the land element of these new facilities also commenced in the second quarter of 2013 and is recorded as a deferred liability until lease payments commence, which is expected to be in 2015.
 Rent payments will be based on the landlord's costs of construction and tenant allowances, and will include additional charges for utilities, taxes, and operating expenses.